Subject: About PATH's work > Encouraging healthy behaviors

 - mHealth, eHealth, Reproductive Health (Outlook, vol. 29, no. 1)

 This issue of Outlook explores the promise and current realities of new information technologies in service to reproductive health programming in low-resource settings (including HIV/AIDS prevention and treatment and maternal and child health interventions).
 The issue examines new approaches and looks to the future for current needs and potential solutions.
+Find out more about PATH's work in digital health solutions and reproductive health.

 Author: Wittet S